 As an Arkansas native, I can assure you that this EPIC Arkansas Bucket List will prove to you that Arkansas is a state that truly does have it all.
-There are infinite things to do in Arkansas!
+There are SO MANY things to do in Arkansas!

 Whether you like to be outdoors, visit museums, take beautiful photos, learn something new, get an adrenaline rush or eat the best pie in the world, you can do it all here in Arkansas.

 Honestly, I could come up with 100 more.
 Arkansas is so diverse, rich in history, blessed with amazing scenery, and full of friendly people.
-There are endless things to do in this beautiful state that I’ve called home my entire life.
+There are endless things to do in The Natural State that I’ve called home my entire life.

-So, if you’re looking for unique things to do in Arkansas, things to do in Arkansas with kids, the best places to eat pie in Arkansas, or just where to find some good kayaking, you will find it on this Arkansas Bucket List!
+So, if you’re looking for unique things to do in Arkansas, things to do in Arkansas with kids, the best things to do in Arkansas, or just where to find some good kayaking, you will find it on this Arkansas Bucket List!

 Let’s get started.
 There’s no time to waste!